AI provides early warning of patients at risk of clinical deterioration

 - Laura increased vital signs collection by 38.9%

 Laura learned how to face challenges they were not prepared for before.
-In addition, they learned how to manage and align expectations for stakeholders from very different locations and realities.
+In addition, they learned how to manage and align expectations of stakeholders from very different locations and backgrounds

 What partners say?

-"We really appreciate the opportunity of implementing Laura in Santa Casa de Porto Alegre, this has helped, is helping and will help many people.
+"We really appreciate the opportunity to implement Laura in Santa Casa de Porto Alegre.
+This has helped, is helping and will help many people.
 All of this would not be possible if the TechEmerge program had not financed this pilot."